rancher/rke2-docs/docs/install/airgap.md

 5. Proceed to the [Install RKE2](#2-install-rke2) section below.

-:::info CNI plugins and vsphere extra images `rke2-images-all.linux-amd64.tar.zst` includes images for all CNI plugin options.
-As an alternative, you can load `rke2-images-core.linux-amd64.tar.zst` and the CNI plugin specific tarball, e.g. `rke2-images-canal.linux-amd64.tar.zst` for canal.
+:::info CNI plugins and vsphere extra images `rke2-images.linux-amd64.tar.zst` includes images for Canal CNI plugin.
+As an alternative, you can load `rke2-images-core.linux-amd64.tar.zst` and the CNI plugin specific tarball, e.g. `rke2-images-cilium.linux-amd64.tar.zst` for Cilium.
 If enabling the vSphere CPI/CSI charts (--cloud-provider-name=rancher-vsphere), you must also load the `rke2-images-vsphere.linux-amd64.tar.zst` archive.
 :::

 </TabItem>